jundalisay/spblist/content/en/research/sarkar/idea/chapter-04.md

 - This Unexpressed Activity* <!-- Anucchúnyá Prakrti --> is the causal stage of the 3 expressed principles.
 - It is purely abstract.

-> *Superphysics Note: Superphysics calls it "Pre-Existence".
-This uses the sequential property of logic instead of the expressive property of the ego
+{{< n n="Superphysics calls it 'Pre-Existence'.
+This uses the sequential property of logic instead of the expressive property of the ego" >}}

 When the <!-- Anucchúnyá --> Unexpressed gets disturbed, the 3 fundamental principles start functioning.